The University of Maryland School of Pharmacy offers an ASHP-accredited two-year PGY1/PGY2 Residency in Pharmacotherapy.

 In addition to these unique experiences, the pharmacotherapy resident is expected to participate in Pharmacotherapy Rounds, the Professional Development Seminar Series, School of Pharmacy teaching activities, Case Conferences and Literature Updates For more information about these specific activities, please click here.

-Qualifications: The resident must be a graduate of an accredited college of pharmacy with a minimum GPA of 3.0 (requirement waived if completed a pass/fail curriculum).
+Qualifications: The resident must be a graduate of an accredited college of pharmacy with a minimum GPA of 3.0 (requirement is waived if completed a pass/fail curriculum).
 The Doctor of Pharmacy (PharmD) degree and eligibility for Maryland Pharmacist licensure are required.

 Application Process: